nguyntony/master-the-coding-interview/Search-Traversal/README.md

 - preorder - from parent node then grab the kids from left to right.
 This is really useful is you want to recreate a tree.
 - postorder - starting from the kids then going up to the parent.

+## Finding the shortest path of a weighted graph
+1. Dijkstra - it runs a bit faster but cannot accommodate negative weight.
+2. Bellman-Ford - effective for the shortest path bc is accommodates for negative weight, can take a long time to run, worst case is quadratic